fredyfx/FreeCodeCampOC/README.md

 [![Join the chat at https://gitter.im/FreeCodeCamp/OrangeCounty](https://img.shields.io/badge/GITTER-join%20chat-green.svg)](https://gitter.im/FreeCodeCamp/OrangeCounty)

 ## About Us
 Whether you are a total beginner or an experienced developer, join us to grow your skills in HTML, CSS, and JavaScript.
 If you haven't already, be sure to join our local [Meetup](http://www.meetup.com/Free-Code-Camp-Orange-County-CA/) to receive updates and invites to connect with other Orange County campers.
-You can also into or join the [Facebook Group](https://www.facebook.com/groups/free.code.camp.orange.county/) or pop into [our chat room](https://gitter.im/FreeCodeCamp/OrangeCounty) to introduce yourself or get help.
+You can also join the [Facebook Group](https://www.facebook.com/groups/free.code.camp.orange.county/) or pop into [our chat room](https://gitter.im/FreeCodeCamp/OrangeCounty) to introduce yourself or get help.

 Experienced devs are welcome too!
 What better way to hone your skills than to share your knowledge of JQuery, Angular, React, or Node?